ballerina-platform/persist-tools/docs/spec/spec.md

    └── main.bal
    ```

-Prerequisites for the `generate` command,
+Behaviour of the `generate` command,
 - User should invoke the command within a bal project
 - The user should have initiated the persistent layer with the latest set of definition files
 - All model definition files should contain the `persist` module import (`import ballerina/persist as _;`)